ohadyeger/taboola-home-assignment/README.md

 - Backend (Spring Boot): `http://localhost:8080`
 - Frontend (React served by Nginx): `http://localhost:3000`

 Visit the frontend at `http://localhost:3000`.
-It calls the backend `GET /api/items`, which queries ClickHouse.
+It provides ad metrics analytics with authentication and aggregation features.

 ## Project Structure